Symptoms of Degenerative Myelopathy

 Degenerative myelopathy is a genetic disorder that is more common in certain breeds than others.
 There have been specific genetic mutations associated with degenerative myelopathy, making genetic mutations a major risk factor.
 The disorder begins with the deterioration of the spinal cord in the chest area.
 The white matter that communicates sensory information between the limbs and brain suffers from demyelination, making it difficult to transmit movement commands.

-Though any dog can be diagnosed with degenerative myelopathy, breeds such as German Shepherds, Gorgis, Boxers, Poodles, Pugs, Golden Retrievers are at a higher risk of developing it than others.
-Cats can also develop degenerative myelopathy; however, they can also contract it from with feline leukemia virus.
+Though any dog can be diagnosed with degenerative myelopathy, breeds such as German Shepherds, Corgis, Boxers, Poodles, Pugs, Golden Retrievers are at a higher risk of developing it than others.

 Treatment for Degenerative Myelopathy